friends eating at a street cafe in Lucca

 Combining medications at the exact dosages previously prescribed, provided your condition remains unchanged, does not constitute a change in usage or dosage.
 Your travel medical insurance would not be impacted in this case, as your pre-existing condition would still be classified as stable.

 It’s always a good idea to plan for potential medical needs, even if you’ve been cleared for travel.
-With your Multi-Trip Emergency Medical Plan3, you’re covered for unexpected medical emergencies that may arise during your journey.
+With your Multi-trip Medical Plan3, you’re covered for unexpected medical emergencies that may arise during your journey.

 Generally, "stability" means no changes to your condition, treatment, or medication.
-It also suggests you haven’t experienced any new symptoms, received new treatments, or have pending tests or investigations awaiting results.
+It also suggests you haven’t experienced any new symptoms, received any new treatments, or have any tests or investigations pending with results awaiting.
 Always review your plan carefully to ensure you’re fully prepared for your trip.

 Travel insurance policies typically have different stability requirement timelines, but are generally based on age and the potential length of your trip.
-If your condition changes, contact your travel insurance provider to see how it could affect your travel insurance coverage and your options.
+If your condition changes, contact your travel insurance provider to see how it may affect your coverage and options.

 Peace of mind